achalmahajan1/achalmahajan1.github.io/_pages/index.md

   - /index.html
 ---

-I am a senior application engineer at <a href="https://www.chalmers.se/en/staff/Pages/picchini.aspx">MathWorks</a> in the computational biology group focussed on Simbiology and bioinformatics.
+I am a senior application engineer at <a href="https://www.mathworks.com/">MathWorks</a> in the computational biology group focussed on Simbiology and bioinformatics.
 I am mostly interested in the intersection of biology, computation, modeling (statistical and first principle) and artifical intelligence.
 Before pivoting to industry, I had obtained a PhD at the University of California San Diego under the supervision of <a href="http://stokeslet.ucsd.edu/index.html">Prof. David Saintillan</a> in computational biophysics to understand how genome organizes insid the cell.

-Prior to coming to UCSD, I have obtained an M.S.(Engg). degree from Jawaharlal Nehru Centre for Advanced Scientific Research (Bangalore, India) under the supervision of Prof. Meheboob Alam and a B.Tech. degree in Chemical Engineering from National Institute of Technology Karnataka Surathkal.
+Prior to coming to UCSD, I have obtained an M.S.(Engg). degree from Jawaharlal Nehru Centre for Advanced Scientific Research (Bangalore, India) under the supervision of <a href="https://www.jncasr.ac.in/faculty/meheboob/">Prof. Meheboob Alam</a> and a B.Tech. degree in Chemical Engineering from National Institute of Technology Karnataka Surathkal.

 I leverage interdisciplinary skills including computational biophysics, numerical analysis, algorithm development, applied mathematics, data science and high performance computing to address large scale complex biological problems.